 Knowing how heavily a stock is shorted is extremely valuable because it’s like having a crystal ball.
 Those short sellers are going to have to cover their positions at some future point in time.
 This means that you can calculate the future buy side demand coming into a stock by knowing the short interest!
 Why?
 Because for a short seller to exit out of a trade, he has to buy the shares back to cover his short.
 That’s huge!
 It’s the next best thing to having a crystal ball because you know exactly how much buy side demand is going to occur from short covering!

 Seeking Alpha came out with an article bashing CRRS.
 Short sellers piled into the CRRS.
-Jason Bond knew that too many short sellers piled into the stock too fast because the Seeking Alpha article really was not that bad.
-He waited for the RSI to break above 30 and come out of oversold and he pounced on a candle over candle pattern.
+Too many short sellers piled into the stock too fast because the Seeking Alpha article really was not that bad.
+We waited for the RSI to break above 30 and come out of oversold and he pounced on a candle over candle pattern.
 Just 3 days later he sold the stock on the doji and the long upper shadow for a gain of over 90%.

 Making Money Stock Market